redarrowlabs/Argo/README.md

 ```
 Yuck.
 ## How
-jsorm takes advantage of [Fody](https://github.com/Fody/Fody) to weave code into your POCO at compile time in order to bridge the gap between the POCO semantics developers expect and the JSON API json structure.
+Argo takes advantage of [Fody](https://github.com/Fody/Fody) to weave code into your POCO at compile time in order to bridge the gap between the POCO semantics developers expect and the JSON API json structure.

 Advantages:
  1. Cross Platform!
  2. Most expensive reflection-based mapping logic is executed at compile time and not at runtime.
- 3. Simple.  jsorm targets netstandard 1.3
+ 3. Simple.
+Argo targets netstandard 1.3

 Most all ORMs leverage proxies to abstract your POCO from your database.
 Unfortunately, the most popular .net proxy implementation, [Castle DynamicProxy](https://github.com/castleproject/Core/blob/master/docs/dynamicproxy.md), will not play nice with Xamarin iOS projects due to its use of `Reflection.Emit` apis, which are not permitted on iOS.
 We get around this by modifying the POCO itself at compile time instead of proxying it at runtime.

 Maybe the thought of a 3rd party library modifying your code is scary.
 Let's see some examples.
 ## Examples
 Just show the code, right?
-Below are some examples of how jsorm transforms your POCO into a session-aware ORM proxy.
+Below are some examples of how Argo transforms your POCO into a session-aware ORM proxy.
 ```csharp
 [Model]
 public class Person